jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

     }
 ```

 I added a few more methods to `Scanner` and `Token` as I needed them.
 I’ll continue this as I progress with the rest of the implementation.
+See the complete implementation at the end of the blog for what's been added.

 We can think of `Rational` as a combination of __OR__ and __AND__ rules.
 It peeks at tokens to determine which of the three `Rational` forms applies, and it consumes the tokens that apply in constructing the `Rational` object.